gkyuvashree/penguin-species-classification/README.md

 ---

-## 📌 Future Improvements

-* Hyperparameter tuning
-* Cross-validation
-* Feature importance visualization
-* Model deployment using Flask or Streamlit
-* Interactive web application

----

-## 🙋‍♀️ Author
+## Support

-**Yuvashree**

-Computer Science and Business Systems Student

-Interested in:

-* Machine Learning
-* Artificial Intelligence
-* Data Science
-* Python Development

----

-## ⭐ If you found this project useful...

-Please consider giving this repository a **⭐ Star** on GitHub!
+If you found this project useful, consider giving this repository a **Star** ⭐ on GitHub.